SolarArbiter/SolarArbiter.github.io/metrics.md

 $$ \text{MAE} = \frac{1}{n} \sum_{i=1}^n  \lvert F_i - O_i \rvert $$

+MAE is a non-negative measure, where lower MAE values indicate higher accuracy and a MAE value of zero indicates perfect accuracy.
+For example, a solar power forecast with MAE of 5 kW is more accurate than a forecast with MAE of 8 kW.

 ### Mean Bias Error (MBE) {#mbe}
 {: .anchor }
 The bias is the difference between the forecasted and observed values.
 The MBE is defined as:

 $$ \text{MBE} = \frac{1}{n} \sum_{i=1}^n (F_i - O_i) $$

+MBE is unbounded, where the sign indicates whether the forecast tends to over-predict (positive MBE) or under-predict (negative MBE), with MBE of zero indicating no bias.

+While the "optimal" MBE is zero (indicating no bias), a forecast user may prefer a forecast with a positive MBE over a negative MBE or vice versa.
+For example, an ISO using a day-ahead forecasts to schedule reserves may prefer a forecast that tends to under-predict (negative MBE) the solar generation.
+In which case, the ISO may have a surplus of reserves available in real-time when more solar generation shows up than forecasted.
+In contrast, if the forecast tended to over-predict (positive MBE) the solar generation, then the ISO may end up with insufficient reserves when less solar generation shows up than forecasted, thereby requiring the ISO to take costlier actions in real-time to cover the shortfall.

 ### Root Mean Square Error (RMSE) {#rmse}